WELF 6001 Ethics and Diversity in Counselling

-Personal and professional awareness development in multicultural counselling.
+- Personal and professional awareness and development in counselling and psychotherapy.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

 - Finlay, L. (2019).
 Practical ethics in counselling and psychotherapy: A relational approach.
 SAGE Publications, Limited.